osorensen/hdme/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed tidyverse from the Suggests field of DESCRIPTION, and instead added explicitly the packages dplyr and tidyr.
+* Removed tidyverse from the Suggests field of DESCRIPTION, and instead added the packages dplyr and tidyr explicitly.
 * Replaced library(tidyverse) in the vignette with library(dplyr), library(tidyr), and library(ggplot2).

 ## Test environments